2020 Ford Escape Plug-In Hybrid Pricing Starts At $34,235

 Gallery: 2020 Ford Escape Hybrid: First Drive

 According to the report, the Escape Plug-In Hybrid pricing will start at $34,235, including destination charge.
-With that said, the plug-in Escape will sit on top of the compact crossover's range, having a price tag that's less than a hundred grand over the top-spec plugless Escape Hybrid.
+With that said, the plug-in Escape will sit on top of the compact crossover's range, having a price tag that's less a grand over the top-spec plugless Escape Hybrid.

 On a lighter note, however, the $34,235 starting price of the Escape Plug-In Hybrid undercuts the Mitsubishi Outlander PHEV's by over $3,200, making the Blue Oval the most affordable plug-in hybrid crossover SUV in the U.S. in its launch – and that's even before tax rebates kick in.

 There's one bit of a setback against the Escape PHEV, though – the Toyota RAV4 Prime.
-The plug-in Toyota crossover offers all-wheel-drive system, 302 horsepower (225 kilowatts), and a 39-mile pure electric range, which looks to be better than the front-wheel drive, 209 hp (156 kW), and "30+" range of the Blue Oval PHEV.
+The plug-in Toyota crossover offers an all-wheel-drive system, 302 horsepower (225 kilowatts), and a 39-mile pure electric range, things that look better than the front-wheel drive, 209 hp (156 kW), and "30+" range of the Blue Oval PHEV.

 With that said, this will be a battle of pricing and release dates, with the Escape looking to beat the RAV4 on the latter with a scheduled showroom delivery in the spring of 2020.
 This will be an interesting matchup, we reckon.